kamilkisiela/graphql-config/README.md

 #### Specifying endpoint info

-You may specify your endpoints info in `.graphqlconfig` which may be used by some tools.
+You may specify your endpoints info in a `.graphqlrc` file which may be used by some tools.
 The simplest case:

 ```json